tremor-rs/tremor-www/static/language/prolog/ArgsClause.md

-The `ArgsClause` rule marks the beginning of an arguments block.
+The `ArgsClause` rule marks the beginning of an argument block.

-A valid clause has one or many argument expressions delimited by a ',' comma.
+A valid clause has one or many argument expressions delimited by a comma (',').